 There are currently 875 members of the Educational Writers Group.
 Overall we gained 53 members and lost 44.
 The SoA’s current total membership is 10618, so EWG represents 8.25%.

-The annual EWG seminary day was held on 9 June.
+The annual EWG seminar day was held on 9 June.
 Around 35 authors attended the day, which had parallel sessions, six speakers and plenty of opportunities to network.
 Several more authors joined the sessions via the live audio-stream.
 Topics included: the importance of textbooks, writing Graded Readers, generating income from online courses and the author-editor relationship.
 For a full report on the day, including details of the speakers, see committee member Mark Griffiths’ blog.

 The EWG quarterly e-newsletter keeps members up to date with the Group’s activities and industry news.
 In the past year, many of the Group’s members have provided blogs on topics which are of particular interest to those working in this sector, and the regular interview slot has allowed members to gain an appreciation for the wider community of educational writers.
 If you would like to contribute to a future newsletter, please contact Bryony Hall.